incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 == Installation ==

-**Finding and installing through the WordPress admin:**
+= Finding and installing through the WordPress admin: =

 1. If searching for this plugin in your WordPress admin, search for "pin it button".
-1. Find the plugin that's labeled *Pinterest "Pin It" Button" with "Pin It" in quotes.
+1. Find the plugin that's labeled **Pinterest "Pin It" Button"** with "Pin It" in quotes.
-1. Also look for my name as the author (*Phil Derksen*).
+1. Also look for my name as the author (**Phil Derksen**).
 There are other "Pin It" button plugins which is why this can be confusing.
 1. Click "Install Now", then Activate, then head to the new menu item on the left labeled "Pin It Button".

-**Alternative installation methods:**
+= Alternative installation methods: =

 * Download this plugin, then upload through the WordPress admin (Plugins > Add New > Upload)
 * Download this plugin, unzip the contents, then FTP upload to the `/wp-content/plugins/` directory